 The Louis Stokes Alliances for Minority Participation (LSAMP) program is managed by the Division of Human Resource DevelopmentDivision of Human Resource Development (HRD), which is part of the Directorate for Education and Human Resources (EHR) of the National Science Foundation (NSF).
-The University System of Maryland’s LSAMP BD Program includes UMBC and the University of Maryland College Park.
-Proposals for LSAMP BD programs are submitted to NSF by UMBC and UMCP in alternate years.
+The University System of Maryland’s LSAMP BD Program includes UMBC, the University of Maryland College Park, and University of Maryland Eastern Shore.
+Proposals for LSAMP BD programs are submitted to NSF by UMBC, UMD, and UMES in alternate years.

 About the NSF LSAMP Program: